A US hedge fund manager and his wife are bankrolling the anti-vax movement — and having enormous impact

 According to the filings, the grants supported an educational film project.

-Attorney Marc Owens, a former head of the IRS division responsible for monitoring tax-exempt organizations, said the arrangement is "a very suspicious transaction."
+Attorney Marc Owens, a former head of the IRS division responsible for monitoring tax-exempt organisations, said the arrangement was "a very suspicious transaction".

 "They transferred all of their income, it appears - with the exception of a small amount - to, basically, themselves," Owens said.
 "It is extremely unusual to see this sort of expenditure from a public charity."